cncf/wg-serverless/workflow/spec/references.md

 - name
 - description
-- action or workflow, otherwise it's a noop
+- action or workflow, otherwise it's a no-op
 - input (constructs action/subworkflow input parameters from the context of the task)
 - publish (decides which action/subworkflow outputs are put into the context)
 - publish-on-error
-- with-items (processes items of a collection, i.e. the action/workflow excutes multiple times)
+- with-items (processes items of a collection, i.e. the action/workflow executes multiple times)
 - keep-result (can be used to discard the action/subworkflow output)
 - target (which worker should execute the task)
 - pause-before